bdjohnson529/react-maps-viz/README.md

 heroku open
 ```

-##  GeoJSON
+##  GeoJSON Polygons
-This app uses geojson files to build data layers on top of Google Maps.
-There are several sample JSON files provided in `src/data`, including the letters GOOGLE overlayed over the continent of Australia, and food desert polygons overlayed on the county of Los Angeles.
-Any data can be visualized, if it is converted to geoJSON format.
-Note in the sample code below that the last coordinate must be the same as the first coordinate.
+This app uses geojson polygons to build data layers on top of Google Maps.
+A GeoJSON polygon is defined by a set of coordinates.
+We will use latitude and longitude to specify the coordinates.

 ```
 {